This page contains affiliate links.

 - Cool side — 75-85°F (24-29°C)

-Make sure to turn off all lighting and heat sources at night to create a nightly drop in temperature.
-This facilitates your tegu’s best health.
+Make sure to turn off all lighting and heat sources at night to create a nightly drop in temperature down to 68-74°F (20-23°C).
+Nightly temperature drops facilitate your tegu’s best health by helping them sleep more deeply.

 To make sure that you have the right temperature in each area, you will need an infrared temperature gun like the Etekcity Lasergrip 774.
 These handy tools offer pinpoint temperature readings for anywhere in the enclosure — a true must-have for any reptile owner.